 - A person, knowing they are false, attempts to pass off altered, forged, or counterfeited documents as genuine.

 While there are several different types of theft crimes (as listed above) there are also several different ways each of these crimes can be committed.
+Take a look at my Modes of Theft page to see what those crimes can be.

 Theft Crimes Are Serious - Hire An Attorney That Will Fight For You!